AdobeDocs/experience-manager-cloud-service.en/help/forms/create-and-use-custom-functions.md

 ### Prerequisites to create a custom function

 Before you begin adding a custom function to your Adaptive Forms, ensure you have the following:

 **Software:**

 * **Plain Text Editor (IDE)**: While any plain text editor can work, an Integrated Development Environment (IDE) like Microsoft Visual Studio Code offers advanced features for easier editing.

 * **Git:** This version control system is required for managing code changes.
-If you don't have it installed, download it from https://git-scm.com.
+If you do not have it installed, download it from https://git-scm.com.

 ### Create a client library {#create-client-library}